European Union–United States relations: Tariffs

 In August 2020, the EU and U.S. agreed, for the first time in two decades, to reduce certain tariffs (on a most favoured nation basis, meaning the tariffs are dropped for all trading partners).

 But in 2025, U.S. President Trump stated his intention to reduce the U.S. trade deficit and achieve 'energy dominance'.
 He linked the two goals on April 7, 2025, calling on the European Union to buy $350 billion in American energy to eliminate its trade surplus with the United States.
 The EU faces a 20 percent tariff if it fails to reach a deal with Trump.

 After the July 2025 agreement between the United States and the European Union, which imposed a 15 percent import tariff on most EU goods, French Prime Minister Francois Bayrou called it a "submission," while German Chancellor Friedrich Merz said the deal would significantly damage his country's finances.
+The EU-Mercosur free trade agreement came into effect the 1st of may 26, creating another contrast to Trump's protectionist policies while being somewhat in his neighborhood.

+Trump imposed tariffs on drones and their parts in august 2026.
+The EU received a preferential rate of 15%.